The Constellations: How to Identify and Observe Them

 -

-- Characteristics: The Big Dipper is probably the most well-known constellation.
-Its distinctive large ladle shape is easy to spot.
+- Characteristics: The Great Bear is probably the best-known constellation.
+Its distinctive shape resembling a big ladle is easy to spot.

-- Best observation period: All year in the Northern Hemisphere.
+- Best observation period: All year round in the Northern Hemisphere.

 -